Published on: 30 December 2021

 With the many vaccination combinations available, what we know is one thing for sure: getting a booster shot will help to increase your protection against COVID-19.
 As the COVID-19 situation unfolds rapidly, with various new variants in a short span of two years, perhaps the safest thing to do is to get a booster shot irregardless.

 Despite the existence of different vaccines against COVID-19, our safety is still uncertain.
 Thus, following proper precautionary measures is also one of the best way to protect ourselves from the threat of the virus.
 Also, if you are not sure on what vaccine to use or mix, you can always consult a doctor to address any concerns you have.
-At Homage, you can consult a doctor in the comfort of your own homes.

 Aside from that, Homage provides caregiving services for your loved ones at every stage.
 Our trained care professionals are able to provide companionship, nursing care, night caregiving, home therapy and more, to keep your loved ones active and engaged.